j0hanz/PICK-my-SPELL/README.md

 ### Easy mode

-In Easy mode, you have 4 different spelling options to choose, one of them Is correct spelled.
+In Easy mode, you can choose between 4 different spelling option.
+One of them is the correctly spelled.

 ![Easy-mode](https://github.com/j0hanz/PICK-my-SPELL/assets/159924955/8aede8ce-eb99-4955-a2af-4e87e816bcd6)

 ### Hard mode

-In Hard mode, you have 6 different spelling options to choose and has more challenging words, one of them Is correct spelled.
+In Hard mode, you can choose between 6 different spelling option and hard hard mode has more challenging words.
+One of them is the correctly spelled.

 ![Hard-mode](https://github.com/j0hanz/PICK-my-SPELL/assets/159924955/13cb47b2-bbd5-4b4b-8d23-3d7a1d39ae2b)